RealDL/Simple-Client-Server/README.md

 # Simple-Client-Server
-This is a simple client server in python.
+This is a simple client server program in python.
+It can host as many clients as you like.

 # Thank you Tech With Tim
 If you are wondering where I got the basis for the code please check out Tech with Tim [here](https://www.techwithtim.net/tutorials/python-online-game-tutorial/client)